CAU-LEI/AIGP.github.io/aigp.md

 ### Model Training

 The software supports a variety of machine learning models suitable for predicting both qualitative and quantitative traits.
 For qualitative traits, there are 10 different machine learning models, and for quantitative traits, there are 11 different machine learning models.
-The training methods included in ABGP are categorized into four types, including nonlinear methods based on feature distances, linear methods, and bagging/boosting algorithms.
+The training methods included in AIGP are categorized into four types, including nonlinear methods based on feature distances, linear methods, and bagging/boosting algorithms.
 For quantitative traits, nonlinear methods include k-nearest neighbors (knn) and support vector machines (svm), linear methods include Linear Regression, Ridge Regression, and ElasticNet, and bagging methods include Random Forest (RF).
 Boosting algorithms include gradient boosting trees, xgboost, catboost, lightgbm, and catboost.
 For qualitative traits, nonlinear methods include knn and svm, linear methods include logistic regression, bagging methods include RF, and decision tree algorithms.
 Boosting algorithms include gradient boosting trees, xgboost, catboost, lightgbm, and catboost.

 Users can select the appropriate model for training based on specific needs and optimize parameters using various methods to achieve the best performance.

 ### Model Evaluation

-In ABGP, for qualitative traits, accuracy is used as the evaluation metric.
+In AIGP, for qualitative traits, accuracy is used as the evaluation metric.
 For quantitative traits, the Pearson correlation coefficient between predicted and actual values is used as the evaluation standard.
 When cross-validation is employed, the average value from the cross-validation is used as the accuracy evaluation standard.

 ### Model Interpretability

 In machine learning models, explaining the prediction results is crucial for understanding model behavior and building trust.
 SHAP (SHapley Additive exPlanations) is a game-theoretic method for explaining model outputs.
 It calculates the contribution of each feature to the prediction result, providing both global and local interpretability.
-The ABGP software integrates various functions of SHAP to analyze and interpret the importance of model features and samples, as well as their contributions to phenotypes.
+The AIGP software integrates various functions of SHAP to analyze and interpret the importance of model features and samples, as well as their contributions to phenotypes.

 # 4. Parameter Introduction

 ------

-Below is a summary of all parameters in ABGP:
+Below is a summary of all parameters in AIGP:

 ```shell
 --geno: Path to the input feature data file (required)